-Re will be as waste-free as possible beginning with where they source their ingredients from.
-Think of growers with surplus stock and supermarkets that can’t sell produce due to imperfections.
-This produce will then go into an ever-rotating and evolving cocktail list that will have a strong focus on the spirit rather than the garnish.
+Although the idea of rescuing food from the dumpster might still scare a few people off, those that have gone to Re and tried their drinks and menu options, haven’t been put off.
+And, they shouldn’t be.
+Ingredients are sourced from growers with surplus stock and supermarkets that can’t sell produce due to imperfections.
+This produce then goes into an ever-rotating and evolving cocktail list that will have a strong focus on the spirit rather than the garnish.